Magic: The Gathering formats: Overview

 Formats are divided into two main categories by the Wizards Play Network: Tournament and Casual.
 The term "sanctioned" refers to formats that the Wizards Play Network allows to be run at official events.
 Officially sanctioned events can also add additional rules such as disallowing proxy cards.

 A number of other formats have been designed by Wizards of the Coast or by players themselves for custom gameplay or reduced investment cost; these are known as casual formats.
 Some casual formats utilize rules or sets of cards that differ from those used in sanctioned tournament play.
 One of the most popular formats of Magic is the Commander format which is technically a casual sanctioned format.
 In 2015, Wizards of the Coast officially sanctioned many casual formats, including "Invent Your Own Format", for use at Friday Night Magic events.

 Formats can further be divided by if they are Constructed or Limited formats.
 Constructed formats require decks to be made prior to participation, with players allowed to use any tournament-legal cards they possess.
 Sanctioned Constructed formats include Standard, Pioneer, Modern, Legacy, and Vintage.
-Limited formats, in contrast, utilize a restricted and unknown pool of cards, usually formed by opening Magic products.
+Limited formats, in contrast, utilize a restricted and unknown pool of cards, usually formed by opening Magic products such as play and draft booster, or prerelease boxes.
 Limited competition require players to select cards and build decks on the fly within the tournament itself.
 The primary two sanctioned Limited formats are Sealed Deck and Booster Draft.